MorrisMotel/morrismotel-site/src/pages/posts/deezer-arl-revisited.md

 ### Virtual Credit Cards

+To recap, the VCC method is taking advantage of a legitimate service offered by many credit card companies (and others), called Virtual Credit Cards.
+They allow you to use different card numbers for different websites, while charges to any of them will go to your one account.
+You can "burn" cards when you don't want to risk being charged by them anymore, or set charge limits so that they can't charge you more than you intended.

+This is useful for us because we can create a "burner" card with a $1 maximum total charge limit.
+This way, when Deezer (or another service) attempts to check the validity of the card, it'll work fine.
+But when the trial ends and they try to charge the card, it will fail since the card won't allow a charge over $1.
+While I doubt a VCC provider would approve of exploiting free trials like we do, using VCCs for a free trial (generally speaking) is a totally legitimate practice.
+If you're committing serious financial crimes, definitely do not rely on a VCC to protect you -- but again, we're only exploiting free trials, so VCCs will work great for our use-case.

-**If you can get ahold of a VCC, get one!** For those based in the United States, [Privacy.com](https://privacy.com/) is free for up to 12 cards/mo -- plenty for generating accounts.
+Therefore, **if you can get ahold of a VCC, get one!** For those based in the United States, [Privacy.com](https://privacy.com/) is free for up to 12 cards/mo -- plenty for generating accounts.
 [Abine Blur](https://www.abine.com/) is another option, which probably offers more privacy than others (though paid), and [Revolut](https://www.revolut.com/revolut-shopper/) is a great option for those in the UK.
-Your credit card provider may also offer a similar service.
-The age minimum for these services vary, as do the documents (or lack thereof) required for verification to sign up.
+Your credit card provider may also offer a similar service, perhaps under a different name.
+The age minimum for these services vary, as do the documents (or lack thereof) required for verification to sign up, so I would recommend reading the requirements before attempting to sign up.

 The process for generating accounts is 100x easier with a VCC, plus it's still fully anonymous to the streaming service, as you can use any address and name with the card.
+Using a VCC is just like signing up for any other free trial, except you're using the VCC's card number.
+You can use tempmail or outputter to get your email address or account information, but you don't have to.

 ### Slav Art